-New research shows 29% of learning leaders are overwhelmed and under skilled
+Research shows 29% of learning leaders are overwhelmed and under skilled

-Towards Maturity’s latest report, based on its annual L&D Health Check research and launched at last week’s Learning Technologies 2019, reveals that in a time of constant change, L&D must use an evidence-based approach to work through the barriers to successful transformation.
+The Transformation Journey report reveals that in a time of constant change, L&D must use an evidence-based approach to work through the barriers to successful transformation.

-“The focus this year is the fact that our community is faced with uncertainty”, says Laura Overton, CEO and founder of Towards Maturity.
+“The focus this year is the fact that our community is faced with uncertainty”, says Laura Overton, founder of Towards Maturity.
 “Our focus is about helping people look at their data and their journey.
 L&D leaders must focus what they can do today that will help them prepare for tomorrow.
 We have designed the report to help people establish what works and what will give them a role for the future so that they can see clarity through the confusion.”

 Through its research and analysis of 7,500 L&D leaders, and 50,000 workers and leaders in 30 sectors and 55 countries, Towards Maturity has been able to home in on both the success stories and the barriers to change.
 It found there are three big barriers to a successful learning strategy: digital disruption, cultural resistance and L&D capability.